callahat/dungeon/README.md

 Similar, but instead of a `List` a `Map` is used.
 Much faster than the List version as only certain specific elements need checked/changed (ie, much faster with the random access)

+**dungeon3.ex**

+Using more recursive methods and less `for` statements.
+Also modified some of the logic around generating a room and not checking based on the coordinate what a particular tile should be (since the rooms are rectangular this information is easily calculated).